Clement87/Pepito-API/README.md

 ## Support

-For any question, please submit an issue.
+For any question, please submit an issue or send me a Private Message on [X](https://x.com/pepitothecat).